-One of the most difficult things for a cancer patient is making the final decision on a treatment team and plan.
-Selecting an oncologist isn’t like popping open your smart phone and pulling up an app to choose a trendy dinner spot.
-There are no US News-type rankings for individual oncologists; their “Best Hospitals” list is a good place to start for vetting cancer centers, but much like college rankings, its better used as a guide rather than an infallible hierarchical order.
-Choosing the right care, like the right college or right café, is an art that requires balance between treatment options, patient objectives, and personal preferences.
+One of the most difficult things for a cancer patient is making the final decision about a treatment team and plan.
+Selecting an oncologist isn’t like popping open your smartphone and pulling up an app to choose a trendy dinner spot.
+Rather, choosing the right care is an art based on treatment options, patient objectives and personal preferences.

-Many patients’ initial reactions to a diagnosis are similar – they may feel inclined to do what their first doctor says is the best course of action.1 While the suggested treatment MAY end up being the right one for you, it does no harm to verify that recommendation.
+Many patients’ initial reactions to a diagnosis are similar – they may feel inclined to do what their first doctor says is the best course of action.1 While the suggested treatment may end up being the right one for you, it does no harm to verify that recommendation.
 Getting a second opinion can give added perspective and may provide potential alternate treatment options or plans.
-A good doctor will not be upset or “offended” if you seek the professional opinion of one of his or her colleagues; people get multiple quotes for auto insurance, refrigerator repair, or legal advice all the time.
-Why wouldn’t we do the same due diligence for our health care decisions?
+A good doctor will not be upset or offended if you seek the professional opinion of one of his or her colleagues.
+After all, people get multiple quotes for things like auto insurance, refrigerator repairs and legal advice all the time.
+Why wouldn’t we conduct the same due diligence when it comes to our healthcare decisions?

-I met with a second doctor, regarded as one of the top oncologists in South Florida.
-He gave me several options, but ultimately suggested I see one of his colleagues across the state, explaining that they would have more treatment options, including clinical trials.
-THIS is the type of oncologist you want advising you.
-We ended up deciding to do my first trial with the doctor that was suggested to us for several reasons, but I would not hesitate to return to the local doctor for a consult or treatment.
-He had my best interest at heart AND helped us navigate the potential options.
+I met with a second doctor in the US, regarded as one of the top oncologists in South Florida.
+He gave me several options, but ultimately suggested that I see one of his colleagues across the state, explaining that they would have more treatment options, including clinical trials.
+This is the type of oncologist you want advising you.
+For several reasons, I decided to do my first trial with the doctor who was recommended, but I would not hesitate to return to the local doctor for a consult or treatment.
+He had my best interest at heart and helped me navigate my options.

-The difference in care is striking, but there is no ill will towards that first oncologist.
-He was simply not in a place to know what was careening around the corner in the world of new treatment options.
-Fortunately, I was able to do my own research, and with the assistance of one of the melanoma advocacy groups, found not one but two clinical trials that have given me a second chance at life.
+The difference in care is striking, but I do not have any ill will toward that first oncologist.
+He simply was not in a place to know what was just around the corner in terms of new treatment options.
+Fortunately, I was able to do my own research, and with the assistance of a melanoma advocacy group, I found not one but two clinical trials that have given me a second chance at life.

-Making an informed choice can only happen when a patient and their team are aware of the options and have a clear goal in mind.
-Some, like me, wanted to recapture a significant part of life expectancy.
-Some people have different goals, like our family friend Bobbe, who wanted to have quality in her remaining years to enjoy watching her grandson grow up.
-Some, like those with a terminal diagnosis, may look for the option that can give them enough time to experience a life milestone – the birth of a child, a wedding, or their high school prom.
+Making an informed choice can only happen when a patient and his or her team are aware of their options and have a clear goal in mind.
+Many patients, like me, want to recapture a significant part of life expectancy.
+Others have different goals, like my family friend Bobbe, who wanted to have good quality of life in her remaining years and enjoy watching her grandson grow up.
+Some patients, like those with a terminal diagnosis, may look for the option that can give them enough time to experience a life milestone such as the birth of a child or a wedding.

 is a Melanoma survivor, Blogger & Cancer Advocate.

 T.J.
 Sharpe is not a medical professional, but a patient currently undergoing care for advanced melanoma.
-He is being compensated by Novartis Oncology for sharing his story.
+He is being compensated by Novartis for sharing his story.
 All opinions are his own.
-Any and all information, tips, advice, etc. included throughout his series of blogs stem from his own personal experience as a patient.
+Any and all information, tips, advice, etc. included throughout his series of blog posts stem from his personal experience as a patient.
 Patients should always consult their doctors when seeking medical advice.